raminguyen/Custom-Instruction-GPT-4/Cover Letter Directions.md

-# Directions for Creating a Cover Letter, please follow this instruction step-by-step, do not skip any steps.
+# Directions for Creating a Cover Letter

 1. **Header:**
    - Include your contact information at the top.